Flash Flood Relief: Help Us Support the People of Puerto Pinzón

 Women for Conservation stands in solidarity with the people of Puerto Pinzón and other affected areas.
 We also express our deep gratitude to our forest rangers for their commitment to conservation and care despite the adversities and challenges that may arise along the way.

-We are urgently seeking funds to help these women organize relief efforts in their community, and we have already successfully delivered 60 mattresses to the elderly and vulnerable through the women’s organizing efforts.
+We are urgently seeking funds for flash flood relief to help these women organize relief efforts in their community, and we have already successfully delivered 60 mattresses to the elderly and vulnerable through the women’s organizing efforts.

-If you would like to join us in supporting the victims of this flood, please consider donating to our Urgent Response Relief Fund.
+If you would like to join us in supporting the victims of this flood, please consider donating to our Urgent Flash Flood Relief Fund.